 This was the third in the trilogy of film that began with the intelligent and inventive The Prophecy (1995).
 The series continued with the lesser The Prophecy II (1998) and subsequent to this with The Prophecy: Uprising (2005) and The Prophecy: Forsaken (2005).
 The Prophecy has a superlative originality of ideas.
 That was generally maintained through The Prophecy II but by the time of The Prophecy 3 the originality is starting to thin out.
 This is the first of the films that feels like a sequel, rather than one that is expanding upon a body of ideas.

 The director this time out is Patrick Lussier, who had worked as editor on all of Wes Craven’s films since Wes Craven’s New Nightmare (1994).
-The Prophecy 3: The Ascent was Patrick Lussier’s directorial debut and he subsequently went onto make the Craven-produced Dracula 2000 (2000), which he later expanded into a series with the back-to-back filmed Dracula II: Ascension (2003) and Dracula III: Legacy (2005), and other films like White Noise: The Light (2007), My Bloody Valentine (2009), Drive Angry (2011) and Trick (2019), as well as the script for Terminator Genisys (2015).
+The Prophecy 3: The Ascent was Patrick Lussier’s directorial debut and he subsequently went onto make the Craven-produced Dracula 2000 (2000), which he later expanded into a series with the back-to-back filmed Dracula II: Ascension (2003) and Dracula III: Legacy (2005), and other films like White Noise: The Light (2007), My Bloody Valentine (2009), Drive Angry (2011), Trick (2019) and Play Dead (2022), as well as the script for Terminator Genisys (2015).

 As he demonstrated in Dracula 2000, Patrick Lussier is a style-driven director who is sometimes thin on substance.
 He certainly makes The Ascent the most directorially stylish of the Prophecy films with slam editing cuts, double exposures, half-focus and flashes of light, constantly creating a subliminal presence.
 Occasionally, hiding in there are some imaginative touches – the image of Vincent Spano licking a corpse’s corneas to recall their last image; and his trick of making people see that a napkin is a $50 bill or that he is holding up an FBI id card.